United-Home/Overview/notes/hospitality_turnover.md

 ### Step 5: Reset
 To help prevent cross-contamination, it's important to finish cleaning and sanitizing a room before replacing items for the next guest:

-- [ ] wash your cleaning supplies and tools used.
+- [ ] Wash your cleaning supplies and tools used.
 Wash any cleaning cloths at the highest heat setting possible that is appropriate for the material.
 - [ ] Safely remove any cleaning gear once you are done cleaning
 - [ ] Wash your hands for at least 20 seconds with soap and water before replacing guest supplies, linens, and cleaning kits
-- [ ]
+- [ ] Refill guest cleaning supply bottles, you'll find these in the bathroom and kitchen cabinets
 - [ ] Safely dispose of or wash cleaning supplies and protective gear
 - [ ] Don’t re-enter a room once it’s been sanitized
 - [ ] Clean your equipment between each turnover